syncfusion-content/javascript-docs/js/Gantt/Rows.md

 ---
 # Rows

-Row represents a task information from the datasource, and it is possible to perform the following actions in Gantt rows.
+Row represents a task information from the data source, and it is possible to perform the following actions in Gantt rows.

 ## Adding a row